 The COVID-19 emergency has dramatically changed life in Baltimore, and across the country.
-While it’s important to stay informed, we encourage you to be mindful of how these changes may be impacting your mood and mental health.
-BHSB put together resources and information to support our community to stay healthy and connected during this pandemic.
+BHSB has put together resources and information to support our community to stay healthy, safe and connected during this pandemic.

 If you are a behavioral health provider click here to see resources and updates for providers.